Politics and government of the Dutch Republic: History

-A pensionary (pensionaris in Dutch), (because of the regular payments he was a pensionarius in mediaeval Latin) was the leading functionary and legal adviser of the principal town corporations in the Low Countries because they received a salary or pension.
-The office originated in the County of Flanders.
+A pensionary (pensionaris in Dutch), (because of the regular payments he was a pensionarius in mediaeval Latin) was the leading functionary and legal adviser of the principal town corporations in the Low Countries because they received a salary or pension.Etymologiebank: pensionaris The office originated in the County of Flanders.
 Initially, the role was referred to as clerk or advocate.
 The earliest pensionaries in the County of Holland were those of Dordrecht (1468) and of Haarlem (1478).
 The pensionary conducted the town's legal business and was the secretary of the town council and its representative and spokesman at the meetings of the provincial States.
 The post of pensionary was permanent, and that permanence gave him great influence.

 In the States of the province of Holland, the pensionary of the order of nobles (Ridderschap) and councilor to the States was the foremost official of that assembly.
 The office started in the early 14th century and ended in 1619.
 It was named Land's Advocate, or more shortly the Advocate (landsadvocaat).
 Its importance was much increased after the revolt in 1572, and still more so during the long period 1586–1619 after the death of William the Silent, when Johan van Oldenbarnevelt held the office.
 Many of the executive functions exercised by the sovereign and their deputies, the stadholders, devolved to the States, and were carried out by the Land's Advocate on their behalf.
 The office of Land's Advocate was abolished in 1619 in response to the crisis of that year between the States of Holland, as represented by Johan van Oldenbarnevelt and the stadtholder, Maurice, Prince of Orange, which the States lost.
 Another office with more restricted powers and tenable for five years only was erected in its place with the title of Raad-Pensionaris (usually translated into English as Councilor Pensionary).
 He was a council member, a raad, but also pensionaris of the Nobility.
 He was, therefore, Raedt ende Pensionaris in seventeenth-century Dutch, which later was simplified to raadpensionaris or raadspensionaris.
 French diplomats referred to the raadpensionaris of Holland as the Grand-pensionnaire, i.e. the most important pensionary, to discern him from comparable officials in Dutch provinces of lesser importance.
 This embellishment was not used by the Dutch themselves.
 In English, the French term was translated as "Grand Pensionary".

 The Estates of the province of Zeeland also had a raadpensionaris.
 The provinces of Groningen and Gelderland had a simple pensionaris.
 The provinces of Utrecht and Friesland had a landsadvocaat.

 The first holders of this office were Anthony Duyck, Jacob Cats and Adrian Pauw, in the days of the stadtholders Frederick Henry and William II.